Niemeyer-Research-Group/cuIBM/README.md

 * CUSP Library (available [here](https://github.com/cusplibrary/cusplibrary))

 #### Git (`git`)

-Install `git`.
+Check if git is installed.
 On Ubuntu, this can be done via the Terminal using the following
 command:

+    >git

+If it isn't installed you will get the message "The program 'git' is currently not installed."
+To install `git`.

     > sudo apt-get install git-core